gmoyanollc/pagehit/readme.md

 ```

 ## Session Data Points
-Session Data Points are for Page-Hit data consolidation and aggregation.
+Session Data Points are derived from Page-Hit data that is consolidated and aggregated by Session.

 A process is executed at a specified time to produce Session Data Points for a time interval.